kilipan/nasin-toki/README.md

 `ilo pi tawa lili mute` - "tool related to many small movements" (e.g. "electric toothbrush")
 `ilo tawa pi lili mute` - "very small movement-tool"

+While it is technically possible to use multiple pi-phrases inside of each other, the general principle of avoiding recursion suggests that it is better to just use sentences to describe the compound in more detail.
+If for some reason we would be forced to use multiple `pi` inside one phrase, we need to be aware that there is ambiguity in whether they all apply to the overall head or to the smallest phrase they follow.

 ### the particle `o`
-The particle `o` is another predicate marker.
+The particle `o` is a second predicate marker, as well as a vocative marker.
 Like all particles, it does not have any semantic meaning.
 It is used in place of `li` when issuing commands, or describing wishes or desires.
 In direct commands to the listener, the subject `sina` can be omitted.
+`[sina] o tawa pona` - "Drive carefully!"

+For wishes and desires, replace `li` by `o`.
+`ona o lape` - "They should sleep."

+Other than `li`, `o` cannot be omitted with `mi` or `sina`.
+`mi o toki pona` - "I should speak clearly."

+For vocative, `o` can be appended to a phrase to address the thing described by said phrase.
+`jan Su o` - "Hey Su!"

+Combining vocative and imperative can also be done easily:
+`jan Su o lape pona` - "Hey Su, sleep well!"

 ### the emoticle `a`
 The word `a` can be appended to any word, phrase, or sentence to add emotional emphasis.